---- The Schedule ----

 - Day 1: No Class: Fall Break

-- Day 2: Parks Essays (at start of America Play
+- Day 2: Essays + The America Play (Suzan-Lori

 - Day 3: Imperceptible Mutabilities in the Third Kingdom